hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 !!!note
-    This option is only available from v0.8.3 or when [building from source](../Installation/Build-From-Source.md).
+    This option is only available from v0.8.3.

 !!!note
     :construction: Permissioning is not currently supported.
 Support for permissioning is in active development.